-2041 History of Air Power II
+2041 The Air Force Way II

 A continuation of ASC 2031, beginning with the role of air power from the 1960s to the present.
 Various events and trends in the history of air power are examined, especially where these provide significant examples of the impact of air power on strategic thought.
 Contemporary defense strategy, concepts, and doctrine are explored.
 Basic leadership principles are introduced.
 Includes practice in the use of effective Air Force communications.